 The Chicken “Alfredo” sauce has always been a go-to in my parents’ house.
 Whenever us kids would come home from the neighborhood pool, my mom would cook us creamy Alfredo Fettuccine pasta with some dill on top.
 The dill was a nice, refreshing touch to the creaminess of the pasta.
 I was stunned to find out later on that “Alfredo” sauce isn’t exactly a traditional Italian dish.

 Its components however are some form of another Italian dish, somewhere in Italy.
 It was made by an Italian chef, Alfredo de Lelio in the 20th century with only 3 ingredients – butter, Parmesan cheese and fettuccine pasta.
-Now that the rest of the world has adapted it, we’ve added heavy cream and sometimes even more cheese to make the pasta richer.
+Now that the rest of the world has adopted it, we’ve added heavy cream and sometimes even more cheese to make the pasta richer.
 The beauty of Alfredo sauce is that it’s so simple and delicious alone yet you can dress it up with anything you fancy – in our case, dill.

 How to make Cheesy Blackened Chicken Alfredo